-Getting around in Jakarta can be a nightmare, so expats will need a sense of humour, the ability to plan ahead and infinite patience.
-There are various modes of transport available, ranging from luxurious Mercedes taxis with their English-speaking drivers, to the very basic bajaj, the Indonesian equivalent of a tuk-tuk.
+Getting around in Jakarta can be difficult, so expats will need a sense of humour, the ability to plan ahead and infinite patience.
+There are various modes of transport available, ranging from luxurious Mercedes taxis with English-speaking drivers to the very basic bajaj, the Indonesian equivalent of a tuk-tuk.

-Most wealthy Indonesians and expats employ a full-time driver to take care of their transport needs, but for the average Jakartan this is a luxury which they cannot afford.
-For the majority of people living and working in Jakarta, buses, ojeks and bajaj are their only options.
+Most wealthy Indonesians and expats employ a full-time driver to take care of their transport needs, but for the average Jakartan, this is a luxury they cannot afford.
+For most people living and working in Jakarta, buses, rail, ojeks and bajaj are their only options.

-The city's railway system is currently being expanded, but in the meantime, the roads remain jammed.
+The city’s railway system is being expanded, but the roads remain jammed in the meantime.
 Whether riding around in a comfortable air-conditioned car or holding on to the back of an ojek, one thing that is guaranteed in Jakarta is traffic congestion.
-Even the shortest journeys can take hours, so it is advisable to allow plenty of time to get to one's destination.
+Even the shortest road journeys can take hours, so it is advisable to allow plenty of time to reach one’s destination.

 Public transport in Jakarta

 Trains run from Jakarta to the suburbs and beyond.
-The trains are busy and often very crowded on the KRL Commuterline, but are the fastest way to get out of Jakarta and back again, avoiding the heavily congested roads.
-A light-rail system is currently under construction.
+The trains are busy and often very crowded on the KRL Commuterline, but trains are the fastest way to get in and out of Jakarta while avoiding the heavily congested roads.